giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 $$ { \delta L_i = \int_0^l \sum_{k=1}^{N_\Omega} \int_{\Omega^k(x)} \delta\boldsymbol{\varepsilon}^{T} \mathbf{C}^k(x,y,z) \boldsymbol{\varepsilon} \,d\Omega\,dx. } $$

-This is the direct counterpart of the strain-energy variation used in the reference formulation, with the fixed sub-domain replaced by $\Omega^k(x)$.
+This is the direct counterpart of the strain-energy variation used in the constant-section CUF formulation, with the fixed sub-domain replaced by $\Omega^k(x)$.

 After introducing the CUF displacement expansion and the corresponding strain-displacement operators, the transverse integrations are identified with the previously defined coefficients